AsgardCms/Platform/readme.md

 ## Run the install command

-Now run `php artisan platform:install` command to perform to start the installation process.
+Now run `php artisan asgard:install` command to perform to start the installation process.

 This install command will perform the following actions: